Get Involved

 If you’d like to see how the above values were calculated, or have a play around with calculating some values yourself, check out this spreadsheet.

-We’re not quite ready to receive money yet (give us a few weeks…) but what would be super useful right now is if you could email us and let us know how much you might be able to lend, for how long, at what rate, and if/when you’d like interest paid ❤️
+If this is sounding like something which you could see yourself getting involved in, please do email us and let us know how much you might be able to lend, for how long, at what rate, and if/when you’d like interest paid ❤️